+[NETCO CANADA]

-FIRM GENERAL TERMS & CONDITIONS(GAS) ("GTC")
+FIRM GAS - GENERAL TERMS AND CONDITIONS ("GTC")

-1. Transactions.
-[NETCO] ("Company") and counterparty from time to time may engage in transactions pursuant to this GTC and the terms set forth in the internet-based electronic trading facility established by Company referencing this GTC (the "Website") submitted by counterparty and accepted by Company (each a "Transaction" and collectively, the "Transactions").
+Transactions.
+[NETCO Canada] ("Company") and counterparty from time to time may engage in transactions pursuant to this GTC and the terms set forth in the internet-based electronic trading facility established by Company referencing this GTC (the "Website") submitted by counterparty and accepted by Company (each a "Transaction" and collectively, the "Transactions").
 All Transactions shall be formed on the Website in an electronic manner whereby an offer and acceptance shall constitute the agreement of the parties subject to this GTC and all applicable long definitions of the products selected by the parties on the Website.
 All Transactions shall be considered a single master agreement governed by this GTC until such time as the Transactions governed by this GTC are hereafter governed by a master agreement between the parties as may be therein set forth.
 In the event of any inconsistency between the Transaction (as may be evidenced by a confirmation thereof, if any) and this GTC or any master agreement that may govern the Transaction as set forth in the preceding sentence, the terms of the Transaction shall govern.
+Capitalized terms used but not defined by this GTC shall have the meanings designated in each Transaction.